-This beautifully crafted wooden grasping ring supports the development of hand coordination and provides natural sensory exploration for infants.
-The thick, smooth oval shape is perfectly sized for small hands to grasp, transfer between hands, and bring to the mouth safely.
+Expertly crafted from natural wood, this wooden grasping ring reinforces hand coordination and provides natural sensory exploration for infants.
+The thick, smooth oval shape is sized just right for small hands to grasp, transfer between hands, and bring to the mouth safely.
 Part of the essential Montessori materials for developing the pincer grasp and hand-eye coordination.

 Supports the natural palmer grasp reflex and progression to voluntary grasping movements